jianxiaoguo/website/content/en/docs/applications/managing-app-configuration.md

 ---
 title: Configuring an Application
 linkTitle: Managing App Configuration
-description: How to store configuration of a Drycc app in the environment, keeping config out of code, making it easy to maintain app or deployment specific configs.
+description: Store application configuration in environment variables to keep config separate from code.
 weight: 6
 ---

 # Configuring an Application

-A Drycc application [stores config in environment variables][].
+Drycc applications [store configuration in environment variables][] to separate config from code and simplify environment-specific settings.

 ## Setting Environment Variables

-Use `drycc config` to modify environment variables for a deployed application.
+Use `drycc config` to manage environment variables for deployed applications.

     $ drycc help config
     Manage environment variables that define app config